-The Treasury Department auctioned $32 billion in three-month bills at a discount rate of 0.080 percent, the same rate as the previous week.
-Another $28 billion in six-month bills was auctioned at a discount rate of 0.105 percent, up from 0.100 percent last week.
+The Treasury Department auctioned $28 billion in three-month bills at a discount rate of 0.025 percent, down from 0.030 percent last week.
+Another $24 billion in six-month bills was auctioned at a discount rate of 0.050 percent, unchanged from last week.

-The six-month rate was the highest since these bills averaged 0.150 percent on Oct.
-15.
+The three-month rate was the lowest since these bills averaged 0.020 percent on April 28.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, was 0.13 percent last week, unchanged from the previous week.
+Separately, the Federal Reserve said Tuesday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was 0.11 percent last week, unchanged from the previous week.

 - Budget, Tax & Economy

 - Treasury Department